SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

-If you're using multiline string literals to build up the lines of a longer string, you want every line in the string to end with a line break.
+If you're using multiline string literals to build up the lines of a longer string, you want every line in the string to end with a line break --- however, as discussed above, the last line doesn't normally end with a line break.
-To make a multiline string literal that ends with a line break, write a blank line as last line.
+To make a multiline string literal that ends with a line break, write a blank line as its last line.
 For example:

 .. testcode:: multiline-string-literals